Daguhh/naivecalendar/README.rst

    adjusting content that can induce row number variation may require editing calendar shape too

 Some `themes are avaibles <https://framagit.org/Daguhh/naivecalendar/-/blob/master/naivecalendar/themes/themes.rst>`_, you can set them by typing *theme* in rofi prompt or temporarily load them with '--theme' argument.
-You can create your own `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file too and just place it in *naivecalendar/themes*
+You can create your own `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file too and just place it in *naivecalendar/themes*.
+If you create at theme with the same name as it exist in /usr/share/naivecalendar/themes, it will overwrite its configuration.

 ---------------------------------------------------------------------------------